 2. Download and install the VPN app or software

-3. Sign in to the app or software and adjust your settings and preferences
+3. Sign in to the app or software and adjust your settings and permissions

 4. Choose a server location and wait for a connection to be established

 Set your preferred server location and wait for the VPN to connect to it.
-Once a connection is established, you can browse the internet and use your apps as you normally would.
+Once a connection is established, you should be able to browse the internet and use your apps as you normally would.

 How to speed up a VPN connection

-• Change the VPN server: Connecting to a VPN server that’s too far from you may result in lower speeds due to latency.
-Try switching to one that’s geographically closer to your current location.
+• Change the VPN server: Connecting to a VPN server that’s too far away from you may result in lower speeds due to increased latency, which is the delay or time it takes for data to travel from your device to its destination and back.
+Try switching to a server location (country or city) that’s geographically closer to you.

 • Switch to a wired connection: Try using a wired connection like ethernet instead of Wi-Fi.
 Wireless connections are usually slower because they use a shared channel to transfer data between devices, increasing latency.